ledisdb/ledisdb/doc/Replication.md

 Using replication is very simple for LedisDB, only using `slaveof` command.

-+ Uses `slaveof host port` to enable replication from master at "host:port".
++ Use `slaveof host port` to enable replication from master at "host:port".
-+ Uses `slaveof no one` to stop replication and changes to master.
++ Use `slaveof no one` to stop replication and change the slave to master.

-If a slave first syncs from a master A, then uses slaveof to sync from master B, it will sync with the LogID = LastLogID + 1.
-If you want to start over from B, you must first use `slaveof host port restart`.
+If a slave first syncs from a master A, then uses `slaveof` to sync from master B, it will sync with the LogID = LastLogID + 1.
+If you want to start over from B, you must use `slaveof host port restart` which will start a full sync first.

 ## Limitation

 + Replication can not store log less than current LastLogID.
-+ Cycle replication not support.
++ Cycle replication is not supported.
 + Master and slave must set `use_replication` to true to support replication.